gaozhinuswhu/LYFAngelo.github.io/README.md

 The template was forked from [Academicpages Github](https://github.com/academicpages/academicpages.github.io), to find the guidance and get more information for this template, please visit [Academicpages](https://academicpages.github.io).

+Attention：after each modification of the file, there will be a delay of about tens of seconds on the website.

 ## Modify Content
 In order to modify the contents of different pages, please visit the following directories separately: